 Chamber being filled

-Heart being squeezed
+Heart being squeezed This step will be removed from the protocol, since we no longer see a need to do this step.

 Then fill the chamber with PBS until the surface of the liquid forms a dome above the top of the chamber [1] and mount the cover slide [2] before imaging the tissue by confocal microscopy according to standard imaging protocols [3].